mongodb/libmongocrypt/bindings/python/README.rst

 --------------------------------------

-Installing Beta and RC releases of PyMongoCrypt follows much the same process as `Installing from source`_ as we do not publish wheel for these releases to PyPI.
+Installing Beta and RC releases of PyMongoCrypt follows much the same process as `Installing from source`_ as we do not publish wheels for these releases to PyPI.
 Instead, these releases are available as `tags <https://git-scm.com/book/en/v2/Git-Basics-Tagging>`_ in the project's `GitHub repository <https://github.com/mongodb/libmongocrypt/>`_.
 Tags are